Posted on Saturday, April 13th, 2024 at 1:39 am

 Be aware that pre-existing conditions don’t qualify as such permanently.
 Under Pennsylvania law, a pre-existing condition no longer qualifies as pre-existing after you’ve been covered under a group contract for 12 months.

 You may have the opportunity to disclose pre-existing conditions when signing up for coverage.
 Be honest when providing this information.
-In some instances, insurance companies won’t cover certain conditions if applicants don’t report them from the start.
+Insurance companies sometimes won’t cover certain conditions if applicants don’t report them immediately.

 Can Short-term Disability be Denied for Pre-Existing Conditions?

 Seeking short-term disability with pre-existing conditions is no different from seeking long-term disability benefits in this regard.
-As long as they’re obeying the law, an insurance company can cite a pre-existing condition to deny a short-term disability claim.
+If an insurance company obeys the law, it can cite a pre-existing condition to deny a short-term disability claim.

 The specific ways you may show you deserve benefits after a denial for a pre-existing condition can depend on the nature of your case.
 Potential arguments you might put forth include:

-• The insurance company is interpreting its own pre-existing condition exclusions too broadly.
-A careful review of the language of a policy could indicate an insurer denied a claim when they should not have.
+- The insurance company is interpreting its own pre-existing condition exclusions too broadly.
+A careful review of a policy’s language could indicate that an insurer denied a claim when it should not have.

-• The insurance company denied a claim for a disability partially stemming from a pre-existing condition.
-For example, in a case like Fought v.
+- The insurance company denied a claim for a disability partially stemming from a pre-existing condition, for example, in a case like Fought v.
 UNUM Life Ins.
-Co. of Am., an insurer tried to deny a claim when a claimant developed a staph infection.
-The claimant developed this infection as a result of elective surgery they underwent during the lookback period.
-In this case, a court decided the language of the policy did not justify denying a claim in these circumstances.
+Co. of Am., an insurer, tried to deny a claim when a claimant developed a staph infection.
+The claimant developed this infection due to elective surgery they underwent during the lookback period.
+In this case, a court decided the policy’s language did not justify denying a claim in these circumstances.

 Contact a Philadelphia, Pennsylvania, Disability Lawyer

-An attorney can help in many ways when you’re seeking disability benefits with a pre-existing condition.
+An attorney can help in many ways when seeking disability benefits for a pre-existing condition.
 Examples include:

-At Capitan Law, a Philadelphia disability lawyer is available to help you seek the benefits you may be eligible to receive.
-Learn more about how we can help with your claim by contacting us online or calling us at (267) 419-7888 for a case review.
+At Capitan Law, a Philadelphia long-term disability appeals lawyer is available to help you seek the benefits you may be eligible to receive.
+Learn more about how we can help with your claim by contacting us online or at (267) 419-7888 for a case review.